-With some object types, additional property sheets are displayed.
-To learn more about these property sheets, see the section referring to each particular object type.
+With some object types, the Object > Properties dialog displays additional property sheets containing more options.
+To learn more about these property sheets, see the sections referring to each particular object type.

 Text frames

 Use text frames to insert text boxes into a document.
 Within text frames, you can enter, edit, and format text as desired.